gto76/python-cheatsheet/README.md

       +-- OSError                 # Errors such as FileExistsError/PermissionError (see #Open).
       |    +-- ConnectionError    # Errors such as BrokenPipeError/ConnectionAbortedError.
       +-- RuntimeError            # Raised by errors that don't fall into other categories.
-      |    +-- NotImplementedErr  # Can be raised by abstract methods or by unfinished code.
+      |    +-- NotImplementedEr…  # Can be raised by abstract methods or by unfinished code.
       |    +-- RecursionError     # Raised when the maximum recursion depth is exceeded.
       +-- StopIteration           # Raised by next() when run on an empty iterator.
       +-- TypeError               # Raised when an argument is of the wrong type.